 Yoga guru, Sri.
 K. Pattabhi Jois so eloquently says, “If you can move and you can breathe, then you can practice yoga.
 There is only one man that cannot practice yoga, and that is ‘lazy man’.”
 We can’t emphasize that enough.

 Which class should I take first?

-If you are new to yoga, then you may want to begin by taking at least one Basic/Beginners class during your first free week, and then decide on your progression from there.
+If you are new to yoga, then you may want to begin by taking at least one Basic/Beginners class, and then decide on your progression from there.
 Please see the Class Descriptions page for more help on this topic.

 Come with an empty stomach – Try to avoid eating a meal at least two hours before class.
 Digestion requires tremendous energy and can greatly interfere with your practice.
 It is a good idea to drink plenty of water throughout the day, not just before class.